peteroupc/peteroupc.github.io/colorgen.md

 [Sample Python code](https://peteroupc.github.io/colorutil.py) that implements many of the methods in this document is available.

+The following topics are beyond this page's scope:

-In general, topics that are specific to a programming language or application programming interface are out of the scope of this document.
-Moreover, the following topics are beyond this page's scope:
+- In general, topics that are specific to a programming language or application programming interface.
 - Procedures to change or set the color used&mdash;
     - in text, foregrounds, or backgrounds of user interface elements (such as buttons, text boxes, and windows),
     - in text or backgrounds of documents (such as HTML documents), or